handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_auctions.md

 }
 ```

-After sending a `TRANSFER` but before sending a `FINALIZE`, the owner can cancel the ownership transfer with `sendcancel`
+After sending a `TRANSFER` but before sending a `FINALIZE`, the owner can cancel the ownership transfer with `sendcancel`.
+The owner will retain control of the name.
+This is the recommended means of cancelling a transfer.
+Not to be confused with a `REVOKE`, which is only to be used in the case of a stolen key.

 ### Params